giovanizanetti/My-wiki-assignment/README.md

 ## Decisions

-Even though I could use any technologies to accomplish this task, I decided to go for React.js.
+Even though I could use any technology to accomplish this task, I decided to go for React.js.
 The vacancy I'm applying for is a React Developer position, so I think it would be wise to show that I can work with this technology.

 Even though styles were provided, I used a bit of the Bootstrap classes.
 I believe that is a good opportunity to show that I can work with libraries.